vinesh27/cooler-rps/README.md

 # cooler-rps

-A cooler version of the Rock Paper Scissors game made in Java, JS &amp; Python
+A cooler version of the Rock Paper Scissors game made in JS

 ## Usage